crystal-ruby/pages/crystal/memory.md

 But (i hear), ruby is dynamic, we must be able to add variables and methods to an object at any time.
 So the layout can't be fixed.
 Ok, we can change the Layout every time, but when any empty slots have been used up, what then.

-Then we use Continuations, so instead of adding a new variable to the end of the object, we use a new object and store in the original object.
+Then we use Continuations, so instead of adding a new variable to the end of the object, we use a new object and store it in the original object.
 Thus extending the object.

 Continuations are pretty normal objects and it is just up to the layout to manage the redirection.